...

 How to Get to Akiu Onsen

-There are a few ways that you can get to Akiu Onsen from JR Sendai Station.
+There are a few ways to get to Akiu Onsen from JR Sendai Station.

 The Japanese timetable can be found HERE.
 You can translate the webpage using Google Chrome’s translation function to the right of the address bar.